VanJackal/RoleplayUtils/README.md

 `/rename <name>`
 renames an item to the given name, leave empty to reset the item name.

+## /renamecustom
+`/rename <name>`
+renames an item to the given name using the CUSTOM_NAME component, allowing the name to appear in item frames

 ## /lore
 `/lore add <lore>`
 Add a new lore line to the end of the item's lore.